Hashcracky Guide

 Understanding Attack Types

+One of the primary goals of hash cracking is replicating human transformations in a computationally effective manner.
 There are many ways to reach the same plaintext, but only a subset are efficient.
 Focus on the methodology and patterns; tools are a means to enact strategy.

 Dictionary (Straight) Attacks